 Platform Market Share in Oceania

-Even as Google moves to mobile-first indexing, majority of Australian users are still on desktop.
-Mobile is not far behind, and with growth in things like voice-search, it’s likely that desktop will struggle to hold its dominance.
-These statistics show that while it’s crucial to focus on a mobile friendly site, both for users and Google’s mobile-first indexing approach, the desktop experience is still important.
+Even as Google moves to mobile-first indexing, the majority of Australian users are still on desktop.
+Mobile is not far behind, and with growth in things like voice search, it’s likely that desktop will struggle to hold its dominance.
+These statistics show that while it’s crucial to focus on a mobile-friendly site, both for users and Google’s mobile-first indexing approach, the desktop experience is still important.

 Australian Users and Social Media

 - Facebook – 15,000,000 Monthly Active Australian Users

 - YouTube – 15,000,000 Unique Australian Visitors per month

 - Instagram – 9,000,000 Monthly Active Australian Users